 3 November, 2013

 The elevated unemployment in those areas is a feature of what has been an uneven recovery in many ways.
 While 28 metro areas had unemployment at or above 10 percent, 41 others had rates below 5 percent in August, according to new government data that came out Monday.
-The upshot is that most of metropolitan areas tracked by the Bureau of Labor — 311 of the 372 — saw unemployment decline from the year before.
+The upshot is that most of metropolitan areas tracked by the Bureau of Labor Statistics — 311 of the 372 — saw unemployment decline from the year before.

 The nation’s 49 most-populous metro areas — those with a population of one million or more — followed a similar trend.
 Most saw unemployment decline, while only five saw unemployment increase.